kubewarden/helm-charts/charts/kubewarden-defaults/README.md

 ## Configuration

-The following tables list the configurable parameters of the kubewarden-policy-server chart and their default values.
+The following tables list the configurable parameters of the `kubewarden-defaults` chart and their default values.

 | Parameter                               | Description                                                                                                              | Default             |